metasong/iam-data/documents/What is {} + {} in JavaScript_303.md

 string value|	parse the number in the string.
 For example, "324" is converted to 324, '' is converted to 0.

 ### toString()
+An object obj is converted to a number by calling ToPrimitive(obj, String) and then applying ToString() to the (primitive) result.

 Argument|	Result
 -|-